emqx/emqx-docs/en_US/README.md

 ## Features List

-Below is a brief/incomplete highlighting a part of the features EMQX provides.
+Below is a brief/incomplete feature list, highlighting the features EMQX provides.

 ### Connectivity